cashisgoingtozero/website/CODE_OF_CONDUCT.md

 - Focus on what is best for the community.

 ## Enforcement Responsibilities
-Instances of abusive behavior may be reported by contacting the project team at [email@example.com].
+Instances of abusive behavior may be reported to the community.